Google results are permanent, right? Well, not always. So, how do you get something removed from ...

 Do you own or control a network of sites?Many reputation companies build their own websites and then publish client information to those sites.
 This is a cost-saving measure that is almost impossible to detect in advance by customers, but Google knows about them.
 These sites are in effect "private blog networks", something banned by Google.
 Using them causes a "footprint" easily detectable by search engines and a sure sign the company is trying to engineer search results.
 Instead, make sure the agency you use places all branded web sites and content on individual servers.
 They'll perform better too.

-Different companies have different specialites.
-Some companies are “consumer grade,” offering a very basic service that is intended for those who simply need to build a few social media profiles, have no brand competition, and have no real online image problems.
+Different companies have different specialties.
+Some companies are “consumer-grade,” offering a very basic service that is intended for those who simply need to build a few social media profiles, have no brand competition, and have no real online image problems.
 These are usually the cheapest ORM companies.

 It seems the bulk of reputation firms claiming to be the best are really review management firms.
 They increase the star-rating of review sites for their clients.
 It's a valuable service and great for local companies, but it isn't complete reputation management.
 If all you need is reviews then this might be your best bet.